mysqld_safe, The Wrapper Around mysqld

 fault (which MySQL should never do, of course ;).
 Please note that the

-script may require that you start it from a certain
+mysqld_safe script may require that you start it from a certain

 place.
-This means that you may have to cd
+This means that you may have to cd to a certain directory,

-.
+before you start the mysqld_multi.
 If you have problems starting,

-script.
+please see the mysqld_safe script.
 Check especially the lines:

 -------------------------------------------------------------------------- MY_PWD=`pwd` Check if we are starting this relative (for the binary release) if test -d /data/mysql -a -f ./share/mysql/english/errmsg.sys -a -x ./bin/mysqld --------------------------------------------------------------------------See section 4.7.2

-, The Wrapper Around mysqld
+mysqld_safe, The Wrapper Around mysqld.

 The above test should be successful, or you may encounter problems.

-s in the same data
+mysqlds in the same data

 directory.
 Use separate data directories, unless you know what